 All of these questions will be answered, and plenty more besides.

 It'll be great to have your company, so if you'd like to join us and talk all things Tiomkin then please click on the link below and leave a comment so we can add you to the discussion.
 This will be a unique opportunity to talk something other than the Olympics (!) and above all, fun!

-David Buttolph begins recording his score for The Horse Soldiers (1959)
+John Barry begins recording his score for The Deep (1977)